A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Discussion

 ED architectures can be broadly categorized into feature extraction and feature fusion stages.
-While previous models allocate tens of millions of parameters to multi-scale feature extraction, they often rely on a single $1\times 1$ convolution layer for feature fusion.
-This stark imbalance between extraction and fusion limits the full utilization of extracted features.
-To address this limitation, SDPED incorporates an extended feature fusion block with additional layers, enhancing the integration of information and improving ED performance.
+However, there is a significant structural imbalance in previous ED models: millions of parameters are often dedicated to feature extraction, yet the critical fusion stage is reduced to a single $1\times 1$ convolution layer.
+This bottleneck may lead to the underutilization of rich extracted features.
+By incorporating a more robust fusing block with three convolutional layers (including $3 \times 3$), SDPED restores the balance between extraction and fusion, allowing for a more sophisticated synthesis of edge features and resulting in sharper, more accurate final edge maps.